-Suggested Duration Activity and Description 10 minutes Discussion questions: Why are vaccines important?
-What are some reasons that a person might choose to not get vaccinated?
-(Possible answers: it does not pair well with other medicines they are taking, religious reasons, they are too young or too old, they have a known allergy etc.) What is one way we can help protect them whilst also keeping ourselves safe?
+Suggested Duration Activity and Description 10 minutes Discussion questions: o Why are vaccines important? o What are some reasons that a person might choose to not get vaccinated?
+(Possible answers: it does not pair well with other medicines they are taking, religious reasons, they are too young or too old, they have a known allergy etc.) o What is one way we can help protect them whilst also keeping ourselves safe?
 (Answer: Have a large number of vaccinated people in the community.
 This way the vaccinated people are less likely to get sick and therefore less likely to spread disease to someone who is unable to get the vaccine).
-40 minutes Numeracy activity to demonstrate herd immunity: Students are introduced to the concept of vaccinating a significant portion of the community in order to curb the spread of infection.
-Label 3 opaque buckets or baskets, with the tags "0%, 50% and 95%".
-For this activity red paper is unvaccinated and green paper is vaccinated.
+40 minutes Numeracy activity to demonstrate herd immunity: Students are introduced to the concept of vaccinating a significant portion of the community in order to curb the spread of infection. o Label 3 opaque buckets or baskets, with the tags "0%, 50% and 95%". o For this activity red paper is unvaccinated and green paper is vaccinated. o In the 0% bucket, get the students to place 60 torn up small pieces of red paper.